hauchel/duco/doc/Duco.md

 Why MicroPython?
 Because Arduino on ESP is aPitA, it takes long to compile and to transfer and i wanted to learn something new.
 And it was really worth it.

 # Hardware
-A **rig** consists of 3 MiniPro and one ESP, currently those rigs are used:
+A **rig** consists of 3 or MiniPro and one ESP, currently those rigs are used:

 ESP | IP| S | S | S
 ---|---|---|---|---